cube3power/atsd/rule-engine/functions-script.md

 ## Overview

-Function `scriptOut` returns standard output/error of a bash or python script stored on the ATSD file system.
-For security purposes, the script must exist in the directory `./atsd/conf/script/`.
+The `scriptOut` function provides a way to enrich notification messages by retrieving detailed information about the monitored object with a bash or a Python script.
+Only scripts stored on the local ATSD file system can be executed.
+The function executes the named script with the specified parameters and returns its standard output/error.

+## Common Use Cases

+* Check the TCP availability of the remote host
+* Check that the remote host can be reached
+* Check that an HTTP/s request to a URL returns code `200`
+* Execute a diagnostics command on the remote host
+* Retrieve extended information about the device/host from an internal system

 ## Syntax